young917/HyRec/README.md

 ## Environment

-The environment of running codes is specified in `requirements.txt` Use RTX2080Ti and AMD Ryzen 7 3700X.
+The environment for running the codes is specified in `requirements.txt` We use RTX2080Ti and AMD Ryzen 7 3700X.